 top of page

 The Northeast Bat Working Group (NEBWG) is happy to continue the tradition of bringing together scientists, conservationists, educators, and enthusiasts to support and inform each other's work on behalf of bats.
-The 2025 Northeast Bat Working Group annual meeting will be held at the Harrisburg, Pennsylvania.
+The 2026 Northeast Bat Working Group annual meeting will be held in Saratoga Springs, NY from January 14-16, 2026.
 The annual meeting is a terrific opportunity to share research findings, interact with fellow professionals, and inspire new approaches for studying and conserving bats.

 Presentations & Poster Information | Abstracts & Submission Instructions | Guidelines